Skip to content

 FindingCriteria

-Neurofibromas≥2 (any type) or ≥1 plexiform neurofibroma
+Neurofibromas≥2 of any type or ≥1 plexiform neurofibroma

 Iris Lisch nodules≥2